HHS: Federal stocks of protective equipment nearly depleted

 Trump spent the first two months of the outbreak playing down the threat from the new virus.
 He derided warnings of a pandemic as a hoax perpetrated by Democrats and the media, predicting as late as Feb.
 26 that the number of U.S. cases would soon drop to zero.

+The stockpile was created in 1999 to prevent supply-chain disruptions for the predicted Y2K computer problems.
+It expanded after 9/11 to prepare for chemical, biological, radiological and nuclear attacks.
+Congress provided money in 2006 to prepare for a potential influenza pandemic, though much of that stock was used during the H1N1 flu outbreak three years later.

+At the start of the COVID-19 crisis, the federal stockpile had about 13 million N95 respirators, masks which filter out about 95% of all liquid or airborne particles and are critical to prevent health care workers from becoming infected.
+That’s just a small fraction of what hospitals need to protect their workers, who normally would wear a new mask for each patient, but who now are often issued only one to last for days.

-Federal contracting records show HHS made a $4.8 million order of N95 masks on March 12, followed by a $173 million order on March 21.
-But those contracts don’t require the manufacturer to start making deliveries to the national stockpile until the end of April, after the White House has projected the pandemic will reach its peak.
+Federal contracting records show HHS made an initial bulk order of N95 masks on March 12, followed by larger orders on March 21.
+But those contracts won’t yield big deliveries to the national stockpile until the end of April, after the White House has projected the pandemic will reach its peak.

 For nearly a month, Trump rebuffed calls to use his authority under the Defense Production Act to order companies to increase production of respirators and ventilators, before he relented last week.